aemysites/aemydocs/xwalk-tutorial.md

    - This file contains the private key and certificate information needed for authentication

 3. **Create GitHub Secret:**
-   - Base64 encode your credentials:
+   - Base64 encode your credentials using one of these methods:
      ```bash
      echo -n "your-json-credentials" | base64
      ```
+     - Alternatively, you can use an online tool like [base64encode.org](https://www.base64encode.org/) to encode your Service Credentials JSON

    - In your GitHub repository, go to Settings > Secrets and variables > Actions
    - Create a new repository secret with the encoded credentials
    - Name it appropriately (i.e., `AEM_SERVICE_CREDENTIALS`)